Murder on the Dancefloor: New Radicals version

 In 2024, American band New Radicals released their version of "Murder on the Dancefloor".
 The song's co-writer, Gregg Alexander, is the band's lead singer, and its release marked their first single release since 1999.
-Alexander began writing the song in 1994, and it was originally considered to be released as the bands debut single, however, "You Get What You Give" was subsequently chosen.
+Alexander began writing the song in 1994, and it was originally considered to be released as the band's debut single, however, "You Get What You Give" was subsequently chosen.

 Background

 In an interview with The Guardian, Alexander said that the song was inspired by a night out in 1994 when his Ford Mustang failed to start, subsequently "depriving" him from enjoying an evening of clubbing.
-He commented that the songs inspiration was from "having a moment of annoyance that I couldn’t go to the house clubs in Detroit", ultimately leaving him to "reach for the acoustic guitar in the back channel his emotion".
-Originally considered for the bands debut single, Alexander said he was stuck between "Murder on the Dancefloor" or "You Get What You Give" for their first single, confirming that he "almost flipped a coin between the two songs".
-He cited pressure from the bands record company, saying they wanted "something urgently", however, he claimed not to "have the time or the budget to finish both".
-He described "Murder on the Dancefloor" as a "monster", but argued that "You Get What You Give" was a "masterpiece", further adding it was "everything I’d always wanted to say inside five minutes".
+He commented that the songs inspiration was from "having a moment of annoyance that I couldn't go to the house clubs in Detroit", ultimately leaving him to "reach for the acoustic guitar in the back channel his emotion".
+Originally considered for the band's debut single, Alexander said he was stuck between "Murder on the Dancefloor" or "You Get What You Give" for their first single, confirming that he "almost flipped a coin between the two songs".
+He cited pressure from the band's record company, saying they wanted "something urgently", however, he claimed not to "have the time or the budget to finish both".
+He described "Murder on the Dancefloor" as a "monster", but argued that "You Get What You Give" was a "masterpiece", further adding it was "everything I'd always wanted to say inside five minutes".

 Release

-The band's version of "Murder on the Dancefloor" was released on 24 August 2024 primarily in support of the Kamala Harris 2024 presidential campaign.
+The band's version of "Murder on the Dancefloor" was released on 23 August 2024 primarily in support of the Kamala Harris 2024 presidential campaign.
 Alexander said in an interview with Billboard that there decision to release their version of the song was to "rally the cause of democracy and encourage all artists to get out the vote".
 He was keen to stress that the release of the song did not mark a New Radicals reunion, but was their "small part to support the fight for freedom".
 Their release of "Murder on the Dancefloor" marked their first official release in twenty-five years, with their last single "Someday We'll Know" being released as the second and final single from their debut album Maybe You've Been Brainwashed Too in 1999.
-The song was also released alongside the bands version of "Lost Stars" which Alexander also wrote, and was subsequently featured in the movie Begin Again and was performed by Adam Levine.
+The song was also released alongside the bands version of "Lost Stars" which Alexander also wrote, and was subsequently featured in the 2013 film Begin Again and was performed by Adam Levine.

+Other versions

+"Murder on the Dancefloor" has also been covered by Kelly Chen in Chinese ("Zuì'Ài Nǐ De Shì Wǒ") and Swedish musician Papa Dee who released "Murder In The Dance Hall".
+American musician Blu DeTiger released a cover of "Murder on the Dancefloor" as part of Deezer's "InVersions 2000s", a series of contemporary reinterpretations of well-known 2000s songs.